binkley/modern-java-practices/README.md

 * Starter build scripts for Modern Java/JVM builds in Gradle and Maven
 * Quick solutions for raising project quality and security in your build, including improving existing builds
+* Shift _to the left_ (meaning early in the development cycle) as many issues as possible, so you get feedback earlier while still having a fast local build.
+Time spent fixing issues locally is better than waiting on CI to fail, or worse, for production to fail
 * The focus is on Gradle and Maven

 I want to help with the question: I am at Day 1 on my project ("day 0" for